 Third, the large-scale global inflation caused by the Biden administration's multiple rounds of fiscal stimulus policies and the "indiscriminate bombing" of the printing presses is also an auxiliary factor that promotes the increase in natural gas prices.
 This round of long-term and unexpected inflation has pushed up the prices of a series of energy resources including steel, copper, aluminum, cement, glass, gasoline, and iron ore, and natural gas is no exception.

 This round of increase in natural gas prices is a game between environmental idealism and energy cost realism when the supply and demand relationship is imbalanced.
-Thus its better to find a replacement of the natural gas, and sustain a reasonable cost of the fuel.
+Thus it’s better to find a replacement of the natural gas, and sustain a reasonable cost of the fuel.